Aquatic-Games/Pie/docs/docs/getting-started/intro.md

 This is a quick and simple getting started tutorial, showing you how to get Pie set up, and the very basics of graphics programming.

+This tutorial does assume you know the basics of C# as well as your IDE of choice.
+This tutorial assumes you are a beginner at graphics programming, rather than programming as a whole.

 In this tutorial, you will learn how to:
 * Install Pie
 * Create a Window and Graphics Device